PXshadow/openLR/readme.md

 	openfl build mac/linux/windows

 Project will be compiled into bin folder.
-Be aware that you can compile to other platforms regardless of the platform you are on, However, it will not be a native C++ build and can take performance hits and or not function correctly.
-Please compile natively to your platform for best perfomance.
+Be aware that you can compile to other platforms regardless of the platform you are on, however compiling to a non-native platform will not produce a native C++ build, and if distributed, will most like;y not perform correctly.

 If possible, on windows platform you can download Haxe Develop and use that as an IDE.
 OpenFL (and other libraries) will still need to be installed.